-During the Spanish Inquisition, a young and angry, Catholic girl is kidnapped before her wedding.
+During the Spanish Inquisition, a young girl is kidnapped before her wedding.
 She then discovers a secret about her birth, and makes the fateful decision to find her Jewish parents.
 The grand Inquisitor searching for New-Christians, who have lapsed into heresy, sends armed guards to find her.

 The Three Isabellas

 Love filled Isabel’s heart as she gazed at her little son.
 She knew Salvador would grow to make her proud.
 If only her cursed, weak heart did not stop her from seeing her wish come true!
 Baltasar, the physician, had warned her that her heart would give out unless she took to her bed.
 She laughed in his face and told him that her parents and grandparents had lived into their seventies.
 Why wouldn’t she follow in their footsteps?
 Everyone knew that only hardy people came from Sintra, the only town in Portugal that had centenarians.
 She was from Sintra.
 Nevertheless, Baltasar cautioned her to ease off.
 Ease off?
 She smiled at the thought.
 How could she slow down?

 With the extra laundry she took in each day and her cleaning work for Dona Elvira, no time was left to slow down or rest.
 No. She had to continue working hard so that Salvador could have all the things she dreamed for him: an apprenticeship with the nearest blacksmith, then an education at the best maritime school.
 His father, Fernando, duke of Beja and Viseu, would approve, and so would his grandfather, the famed navigator João Gonçalves Zarco.